trychlos/pwix-cookie-manager/README.md

 - `responsible`

-    The application (resp. another package) name, as a string.
+    The application (resp. another package) name, as a string, defaulting to none.

 - `category`